 Numbers 19:1-20:29, Luke 1:1-25, Psalms 56:1-13, Proverbs 11:8

 If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There is a link.
-It’s on the homepage.
-Thank you, profoundly humbly for your partnership.
-We wouldn’t be here if we didn’t do this together.
-That is just a simple fact.
-So, thank you for your partnership.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner.
-Or if you prefer, the mailing address is P.O.
-Box 1996, Spring Hill, Tennessee, 37174.
+There’s a link that lives on the homepage and I thank you for your partnership.
+If what we’re doing around this Global Campfire brings warmth and light into your life, then throw a log on from time to time.
+Thank you for your partnership.
+If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And, as always, if you have a prayer request or encouragement, you can hit the Hotline button, the little red button in the app or you can dial 877-942-4253.